We created a list of all Dutch phone providers and figured out the best deals for you.

 Get a Dutch phone number with a phone contract

 Walking out of the store with a two-year phone contract in your pocket is the ultimate commitment to settling in the Netherlands.
-But with a Dutch phone contract, you feel like a real Dutchie, and it might also provide you with a brand new phone.
+But with a Dutch phone contract, you feel like a real Dutchie, which might also provide you with a brand-new phone.
 Most mobile providers in the Netherlands offer the option of subscribing to a phone contract and getting a mobile device.
-Usually, you’ll pay a monthly fee for the device and your monthly contract fee for the length of your contract duration.
+Usually, you’ll pay a monthly fee for the device and your monthly contract fee for the duration of your contract.
 This fee is considered a loan.

 However, internationals might experience problems with concluding a Dutch phone contract.
 Mobile operators have had bad experiences with internationals when collecting a phone, moving back to their home country (or somewhere else), and happily continuing using the subscription until the phone provider finds out they are unwilling to pay anymore.
-For signing up for a phone contract, you mostly need to pass by the physical shop, show your passport, and prove that you have enough money to pay the monthly costs.
-Consider that you need a Dutch bank account to sign a contract with a Dutch mobile provider.
+To sign up for a phone contract, you must pass by the physical shop, show your passport, and prove that you have enough money to pay the monthly costs.
+You need a Dutch bank account to sign a contract with a Dutch mobile provider.